-3. In the event that existing units are already named after the assigned name given by the plant owner, and it is deemed inappropriate to add additional sequential numbers to the existing units' naming convention, a local geography name (in a Township, Borough or Town designation) or PJM substation will be used based on the physical location of the generation.

-4. In the event that a local geography name has already been used in another part of PJM, a local landmark will be identified and used for the PJM naming convention.

-5. In any event, the generator name will be unique and differentiate itself from other names already used within the PJM system, or neighboring systems if known.

-6. The assigned PJM name will be circulated by the Generation Department to Interconnection Projects, Resource Adequacy Planning, Member Relations, Operations Analysis and Compliance, and Market Settlements departments for sign off/ approval before publication to all of PJM and the customer.
+- 53. In the event that existing units are already named after the assigned name given by the plant owner, and it is deemed inappropriate to add additional sequential numbers to the existing units' naming convention, the following shall be used: - Aa local geographygoegraphic name (in a Township, Borough or Town designation) or PJM substation will be used based on the physical location of the generation in collaboration with host Transmission Owner. - 46.
+In the event that a local geography name has already been used in another part of PJM, a local landmark will be identified and used for the PJM naming convention in collaboration with host Transmission Owner. - 75.
+In any event, the generator name will be unique and differentiate itself from other names already used within the PJM system, or neighboring systems if known. - 6.
+The assigned PJM name will be circulated by the Generation Department to Interconnection Projects, Resource Adequacy Planning, Member Relations, Operations Analysis and Compliance, and Market Settlements departments for sign off/ approval before publication to all of PJM and the customer.
 After the final sign off is received, the Generation Department will circulate the name, queue number, etc. to all PJM appropriate parties and the customer.